I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 How Many MLB Players Are From Mexico?

-There were 15 players from Mexico who appeared in a Major League game in 2020—including seven players who made their debut.
+There were 17 players from Mexico who appeared in a Major League game in 2021—including three players who made their debut.

-According to Baseball-Reference, there have been 136 players born in Mexico to appear in the Majors.
+According to Baseball-Reference, there have been 139 players born in Mexico to appear in the Majors (not including any Mexican-born players to debut in 2022).

 How Many Players Have Been Inducted Into Salón de la Fama del Beisbol Profesional de México?